How to Set Up an A/B Test: Statistical Significance and Sample Size

 - A confidence level of 95% and a p-value below 0.05 should be targeted for statistical significance.

-- Starting the test without determining sample size is playing with uncertain data.
+- Starting a test without determining the sample size is like gambling with uncertain data.

-- Test durations should be planned to cover user habits and last at least 14 days.
+- Test durations should be planned for at least 14 days to encompass user habits.

 - In 2026 standards, AI-powered tools and Bayesian statistical models should be preferred.

-- Results should be evaluated not only by conversion rates but also in terms of revenue and customer lifetime value (CLV).
+- Results should be evaluated not only by conversion rate but also by turnover and customer lifetime value (CLV).

 - External factors (campaign periods, holidays) should not be allowed to contaminate the data.

-- QA (quality control) processes must be carried out after the setup.
+- QA (quality control) processes should definitely be implemented after setup.

 Frequently Asked Questions